directvt/vtm/doc/settings.md

 ## TL;DR

-The settings are stored in an XML-like format, forming a hierarchical list of key=value pairs.
+The settings are stored in a Pure 'XML' which is an XML-like format, storing a hierarchical list of key=value pairs.
 See [`/src/vtm.xml`](../src/vtm.xml) for reference.

 We call the text data in the settings file "plain XML data" even though our file format is not technically XML, but only visually resembles it.